Our Team - Board of Directors

 Apryl Buchholz, Member at Large

-Apryl has been volunteering with Honoring Heroes since its inception clear back in 2008.
-Prior to that she retired from the Oregon Army National Guard in May 2001.
-She began her career with the “Guard” at the age of 17 back in January 1977.
-Many of those years in the Army National Guard were working full time at the Oregon Military Department in Salem, Oregon.
-For a brief stint she spent some time in the Texas Army National Guard and had the great opportunity to spend a few years living abroad in Germany in a USAR status.
+Apryl has been volunteering with Honoring Heroes since its very beginning in 2008.
+Before her work with the organization, she served in the Oregon Army National Guard, retiring in May 2001.
+She began her Guard career at just 17 years old in January 1977.
+Throughout much of her service, Apryl worked full time at the Oregon Military Department in Salem, Oregon.
+She also spent time with the Texas Army National Guard and lived abroad in Germany while serving in a USAR status—an experience she deeply valued.

 Darrin has lived in Michigan, Florida and Oregon.
 He joined the Marines after high school, going to Boot Camp and MCT in sunny California.
 He then went to Armorer training in Maryland before getting stationed at Camp LeJeune.
 After only a month there, he was deployed for Operation Desert Shield and Desert Storm as the Battalion Armorer supplying the forward deployments with their armaments.